albanpuech/Energy-trading-with-battery/presentation_energy_arbitrage.md

 ## Conclusion

-- We proposed a **Stochastic MPC algorithm** for energy arbitrage profit maximization
+- We proposed an **MPC algorithm** for energy arbitrage profit maximization

 - Introduced a **battery model** with capacity fading, efficiency decrease, variable charging rates